 If your dog is relatively bright and alert and only has one vomiting episode, veterinary assistance is probably not necessary.
 However, if your dog has vomited more than once, or exhibits any of the following symptoms, then you should contact your veterinarian to gain further advice.
 Concerning signs to look for include:

-Your vet will probably ask you a number of questions over the phone which will help him to establish how severe the vomiting is, and how quickly your pet should be seen.
+Over the phone, your vet will probably ask you a number of questions which will help him to establish how severe the vomiting is, and how quickly your pet should be seen.

 Visiting Your Veterinarian